 6 - Measuring your substance dose to achieve the state of surrender you’re looking for.

-7 - Making sure you have at least one person in your life who can remind you of who you are beyond your behaviours, and thoughts and emotions.
+7 - Making sure you have at least one person in your life who can remind you of who you are beyond your behaviours, thoughts, and emotions.
+Our Psychedelic Integration Therapy services provide safe, professional spaces to explore and integrate your experiences.

 Sources psypost, john hopkins medicine